 For systems with TPM 2.0, the TPM is configured by Windows to lock after 32 authorization failures and to forget one authorization failure every 10 minutes.
 This means that a user could quickly attempt to use a key with the wrong authorization value 32 times.
 For each of the 32 attempts, the TPM records if the authorization value was correct or not.
 This inadvertently causes the TPM to enter a locked state after 32 failed attempts.

-Windows 8 Certification does not require TPM 2.0 systems to forget about authorization failures when the system is fully powered off or when the system has hibernated.
-Windows does require that authorization failures are forgotten when the system is running normally, in a sleep mode, or in low power states other than off.
+Windows requires that authorization failures are forgotten when the system is running normally, in a sleep mode, or in low power states other than off.
 If a Windows system with TPM 2.0 is locked, the TPM leaves lockout mode if the system is left on for 10 minutes.

-In some enterprise situations, the TPM owner authorization value is configured to be stored centrally in Active Directory, and it is not stored on the local system.
-An administrator can launch the TPM MMC and choose to reset the TPM lockout time.
-If the TPM owner password is stored locally, it is used to reset the lockout time.
-If the TPM owner password is not available on the local system, the administrator needs to provide it.
-If an administrator attempts to reset the TPM lockout state with the wrong TPM owner password, the TPM does not allow another attempt to reset the lockout state for 24 hours.
+tpm.msc and choose to reset the TPM lockout time.
+If the TPM owner password is stored locally, it's used to reset the lockout time.
+If the TPM owner password isn't available on the local system, the administrator must provide it.
+If an administrator attempts to reset the TPM lockout state with the wrong TPM owner password, the TPM doesn't allow another attempt to reset the lockout state for 24 hours.

 TPM 2.0 allows some keys to be created without an authorization value associated with them.
 These keys can be used when the TPM is locked.
 For example, BitLocker with a default TPM-only configuration is able to use a key in the TPM to start Windows, even when the TPM is locked.